 Suitable sourced topsoil will be placed atop the subsoil.
-The topsoil will have no stones greater than 50 mm diameter.
-Stones greater than 50 mm will be removed by a proprietary stone picker or similar prior to seeding.
+The topsoil will have no stones greater than 50mm diameter.
+Stones greater than 50mm will be removed by a proprietary stone picker or similar prior to seeding.

-The topsoil layer will be 200 mm deep.
+The topsoil layer will be 150-200 mm deep.

-Recovered stones will be reused on site in site roads or as fill to sub surface drains.
+Recovered stones will be reused on site as fill to sub surface drains.

-2.1.3.6 Temporary Works
+2.1.3.7 Temporary Works